Q&A with Monika Estrada Guzman, MSW ’16

 I often joke that my first year here I was over-caffeinated and had really good bone density because we serve our moms a healthy snack of Greek yogurt to ensure their health and well-being, and always have coffee in case they haven’t had time to finish a cup before coming in for their groups or their one-on-ones, which is a particular problem for our moms who also have older kiddos they have to drop off at school first.
 So we are really focused on meeting our clients where they're at and just breaking down the barriers and addressing the innate needs that they may have.

 Our aim is really creating a safe space for our families, a place where they can come and they can learn about their child's development and help them hit their milestones.
 But our rule is that we come alongside them.
 We're not here to dictate what they should be doing, or to judge whether what they are doing is right or wrong.
 We are here to be their assistant coach to highlight their strengths and reassure them that they are already doing a great job!

-How has Nido De Esperanza grown since you started three-and-a-half years ago?
+How has Nido De Esperanza grown since you started?

 Our program started with just two full-time social workers.
 We subsequently hired two additional social workers and a program coordinator who has a BS in social work.
 We also created an educational and field placement opportunity for NYU Silver undergraduates and have welcomed seven NYU interns over that time.

 Our program has grown from serving ten families to a total of 89 families now.
 In 2019, we graduated our first cohort of three-year-olds.
 Our twelve kiddos who came to us when they were four- to six-months-old, are now attending 3-K programs here in Washington Heights and they are thriving.
 One of our kiddos became student of the month last September and I have heard from other moms that their kiddos are able to use Legos, blocks, or other toys to have more creative play than their classmates that perhaps did not have that space to come and play and learn.

 Is there an aspect of your program about which you are particularly proud?